The Cruise (1998 TV series)

-The Cruise is a British observational documentary television series directed by Chris Terrill that aired on BBC in 1998.
+The Cruise is a British observational documentary television series directed by Chris Terrill that aired on BBC One in 1998.
 The series of 12 episodes followed a group of staff on board the luxury cruise ship Galaxy as it sailed the Caribbean on its maiden voyage.
 The first episode, Let the Dream Begin, aired at 8pm on 13 January 1998.
 The series was highly popular, attracting 10.39 million viewers (41 per cent audience share).
 It made a celebrity of Jane McDonald, a cruise ship entertainer on Galaxy, who went on to become a recording artist and television presenter.